- Allow for and respect the right to be different:

 - Try to recognise stress triggers and avoid or minimise where possible.

 - Remember behaviour is part of the child’s voice.
-If there are challenging behaviours try to analyse underlying factors e.g. by using ‘STAR’ or ‘iceberg’ (For advice on either of these approaches contact the ASD Team).
+If there are challenging behaviours try to analyse underlying factors e.g. by using an ABC chart, ‘STAR’ or ‘iceberg’ (For advice on either of these approaches contact the Shine team).

 - Avoid confrontations but if the child’s behaviour deteriorates use known motivators to distract and help calm.
 Return to the problem later when everyone is calm.